MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/change-management-for-office-365-clients.md

 ### How to Apply Updates

 You can decide how updates are deployed to your users' computers.
-You can allow the client computers to automatically receive updates over the Internet or from an on-premises location.
+You can allow the client computers to automatically receive updates over the internet or from an on-premises location.
 Alternatively, you might want to have more control by packaging the updates yourself and manually delivering them to client computers over your network.

 #### Methods for applying Office updates to client computers